SAKryukov/python-readonly-class-attributes/docs/article.md

 except Exception:
     print ("Cannot set attribute Foo.test")</pre>

-Here, the attribute `test` is just marked with the assignment to the expression using `Readonly.Attribute`; the desired constant value of any type is moved to an actual argument of the call.
-The object `Attribute` is the inner class of the class `Readonly`, so the whole call expression is call to its constructor.
+Here, the attribute `test` is just marked with the assignment using `Readonly.Attribute`; the desired constant value of any type is moved to an actual argument of the call.
+The object `Attribute` is the inner class of the class `Readonly`; the whole line is the call to its constructor and assignment.

 Here is the idea: the entire trick is performed by the metaclass: if the attribute is assigned to a `Readonly.Attribute` object, instantiation of the class object removes this attributes and creates matching read-only property exposed by another metaclass.
 It may sounds tricky, but... it is really pretty tricky.
-Let's see how it works.
+[Below, we can see how it works.](#heading.how-it-works3f)

 In fact, `ReadonlyBase` base class does not have to be used.
 It is shown in this code sample due to different syntax of Python 2 and Python 3.
 The class `Foo` could directly setup its _metaclass_, without any base classes.
 The only problem is the different syntax.
 Let's consider this unpleasant Python problem and its work-around.